 The Jain community first came to the United States in the late 1960s after the passage of Immigration and Nationality Act, which opened the door to wider immigration from Asia, and especially encouraged the immigration of “members of professions of exceptional ability and their spouses and children.”
 The first wave consisted primarily of Gujarati-speaking immigrants from Western India.
 Later, political turmoil in East African states resulted in a second wave of migration of people of Indian ancestry and Jain belief.

 In 2000, the Jain Sangh of New England (JSNE) was founded by a group of Svetambar Jain families in the Greater Boston area who decided to separate from the JCGB.
 This new organization, JSNE, was established to promote “more traditional Jain practice for Svetambar Jains” in the Greater Boston area.
-The JSNE first established a temple in an office space in Burlington before relocating to a professional building complex in Woburn.
-Their pathshala programs, held at a Middle School in neighboring Burlington, provide religious education for ages four through adult.
+The JSNE first established a temple in an office space in Burlington.

-Recently, both the JSNE and JCGB have made significant progress towards the development of new, purpose-built temples: at the July 12, 2009 meeting of the JCGB membership, the community voted overwhelmingly in support of the purchase of a former synagogue in Norwood; on October 22, 2009, the JSNE purchased an office building in Burlington.
-Once constructed and consecrated, these new temples will provide a sense of permanence—as well as dedicated space for worship and education—for some 350 Jain families in Greater Boston.
+Since their separation, both the JSNE and JCGB have established purpose-built temples: at the July 12, 2009 meeting of the JCGB membership, the community voted overwhelmingly in support of the purchase of a former synagogue in Norwood; on October 22, 2009, the JSNE purchased an office building in Burlington.
+Now constructed and consecrated, these new temples provide a sense of permanence—as well as dedicated space for worship and education—for some 350 Jain families in Greater Boston.